How long can a cannula stay in

 While the use of a cannula is generally safe, there are some potential complications that can occur.
 By following proper care and taking precautions, these complications can be minimized or avoided altogether.
 Here are some measures you can take to prevent complications:

-See also How long can the police keep you in custody
+See also How long after taking ritalin can you drink alcohol

 Steps to prevent complications: